 Not just any company can become a PhosAgro vendor.
 At the earliest stages of collaboration with potential vendors, the Company checks their activities for compliance with its social responsibility standards.
-All suppliers must fully comply with the Company’s Code of Ethics, which must be included in the final supply and contracting agreements.
+All suppliers must fully comply with the Company’s Code of Ethics and Code of Conduct for Counterparties, with key provisions included in the final supply and contracting agreements.
 Violations of these requirements by a supplier or contractor can lead to the termination of their agreements.

 To implement principles of sustainable development throughout the supply chain, the Company monitors compliance of the activities of its potential vendors with its standards of social responsibility.